slinusc/medical_RAG_system/README.md

 ### Datasets

-The 2.4M abstract subset we used can be accessed here: https://huggingface.co/datasets/slinusc/PubMedAbstractsSubset
+The 2.4M PubmEd subset we used can be accessed here: https://huggingface.co/datasets/slinusc/PubMedAbstractsSubset

 ### Evaluation